zaneknn/zaneknn/README.md

 - 👋 Hi, I’m Zane Jakuseva
 - 👀 I’m interested in technology, machine learning.
 - 🌱 I’m currently learning python, since i am pursuing bachelor degree in Applied Data science.
-- 💞️ I’m looking to collaborate on many prijects that can bring joy and help to people in need.
+- 💞️ I’m looking to collaborate on many projects that can bring joy and help to people in need.
 - 📫 How to reach me , zane.knn@gmail.com

 <!---